-- ⇒ an expired residence permit based on an expired residence status, - ⇒ counterfeit, false and forged passports or residence permits; - ⇒ paper certifying temporary postponement of removal; - ⇒ toleration (in so far as toleration does not imply a legal right to stay). - As a general rule no removal to other Member States: If a third-country national does not agree to go back voluntarily in accordance with Article 6(2) to the Member State of which he/she holds a permit, Article 6(1) becomes applicable and a return decision, providing for direct return to a third country should be adopted.
-It is not possible to pass back the person to the other Member State with force, unless an existing bilateral agreement between Member States which was already in force on 13.1.2009 (See Article 6(3) below) provides expressly for this possibility or in certain circumstances when return/removal to a third country is not possible and the Member State that issued the permit agrees to take the person back. - No issuing of EU entry bans when using Article 6(2): When passing back an illegally staying third-country national to another Member State under Article 6(2), no EU entry ban can be issued under Article 11, since Article 11 applies only in connection with the issuing of a return decision and doesn't apply in cases in case of mere "passing back" to another Member State.
-Moreover it is pointless from a practical point of view to issue an EU entry ban in a situation where the person will continue to legally stay in another Member State. - Immediate departure required for reasons of public policy or national security: In the exceptional circumstances addressed by Article 6(2)(2nd phrase) (2nd case), the person shall be immediately made subject of a return decision and removed to a third country.
-The Member State where the person enjoys the right to stay should be informed about this fact.
+⇒ An expired residence permit based on an expired residence status,

+- ⇒ Counterfeit passports or residence permits; - ⇒ Paper certifying temporary postponement of removal; - ⇒ Toleration (in so far as toleration does not imply a legal right to stay). - No removal to other MS: If a third-country national does not agree to go back voluntarily in accordance with Article 6(2) to the MS of which he/she holds a permit, Article 6(1) becomes applicable and a return decision, providing for direct return to a third country should be adopted.
+It is not possible to pass back the person to the other MS with force, unless an existing bilateral agreement between MS which was already in force on 13.1.2009 (See Article 6(3) below) provides expressly for this possibility. - No issuing of EU entry bans when using Article 6(2): When passing back an illegally staying third-country national to another MS under Article 6(2), no EU entry ban can be issued under Article 11, since Article 11 applies only in connection with the issuing of a return decision and doesn't apply in cases in case of mere "passing back" to another MS. Moreover it is pointless from a practical point of view to issue an EU entry ban in a situation where the person will continue to legally stay in another MS.